gumaerc-testorg/21h.343j-spring-2016/content/pages/instructor-insights/_index.md

 This page focuses on the course _21H.343J / CC.120J_ _Making Books: The Renaissance and Today_ as it was taught by Professors Anne McCants and Jeffrey S. Ravel in Spring 2016.

-Part of the [Concourse](http://concourse.mit.edu/) program at MIT, this course explored the impact of new technology on the recording and distribution of words and images at three different times: the invention of the printing press ca. 1450; the adaptation of electricity to communication technology in the 19th century (telegraph, telephone, photograph); and the emergence of digital media today.
+Part of the [Concourse](http://concourse.mit.edu/) program at MIT, this course explored the impact of new technology on the recording and distribution of words and images at three different times: the invention of the printing press ca. 1450; the adaptation of electricity to communication technology in the 19{{< sup "th" >}} century (telegraph, telephone, photograph); and the emergence of digital media today.

 Assignments included essays and online projects.
 Students also participated in the design and construction of a hand-set printing press.
 Learn more here: